microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/05_Operator.md

 4. It's time to create a table in the database and add in data connected to the primary replica SQL Server.
 SQL Server will automatically send changes to secondary replicas.

     Examine the T-SQL script **testag.sql** to see the table and data that will be added.
-Run the following command or execute the script **test8_testag.sh**
+Run the following commands or execute the script **step8_testag.sh**

    `SERVERIP=$(oc get service | grep ag1-primary | awk {'print $4'})`<br>
    `PORT=1433`<br>